MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/reply-user-reviews.md

 ---
 title: Respond to user reviews about your extension
-description: You can view your Microsoft Edge extension's reviews and ratings and respond to user reviews from the Partner Center dashboard.
+description: You can view your Microsoft Edge extension's reviews and ratings and reply to user reviews from the Partner Center dashboard.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.date: 05/27/2021
 ---
-# Respond to user reviews about your Microsoft Edge extension
+# Reply to user reviews about your Microsoft Edge extension

 Respond to user reviews that are posted on the Microsoft Edge Add-ons product page.
 To view your extension's reviews and ratings and engage with user reviews, use the Partner Center dashboard.